sborto86/project-IV-sentiment-analysis-api/README.md

 ### Requirements:

-1) Python verison 3.9 (might work in older versions)
+1) Python version 3.9 (might work in older versions)
-2) MySQL (might work with other SQL database managment systems)
+2) MySQL (might work with other SQL database management systems)
 3) Python libraries specified before

 ### Initial Configuration:

-1) Obtain a API token from [The Guardian Website](https://open-platform.theguardian.com/)
+1) Obtain an API token from [The Guardian Website](https://open-platform.theguardian.com/)
 2) Create a .env file in the main folder of this repository with this structure:

 ```txt